 What is it?

-Oat bran and whole oats are used for heart disease and high cholesterol.
-They are also used for high blood pressure, diabetes, cancer, dry skin, and many other conditions, but there is no good scientific evidence to support these other uses.
+Oat bran and whole oats are used for heart disease, high cholesterol, and diabetes.
+They are also used for high blood pressure, cancer, dry skin, and many other conditions, but there is no good scientific evidence to support these other uses.

 How effective is it?